nbicocchi/learn-microservices/modules/containerization/slides/2 - Image creation (generic).md

 ### Step 4: Test the Echo Server

-Test the Echo server using a tool like `curl` or Postman.

 ```bash
 curl -X POST http://localhost:5000/echo -H "Content-Type: application/json" -d '{"message": "Hello, Echo Server!"}'
 ```

 ## Creating a Docker Image for a Spring Boot Echo Server

-In this section, we will create and containerize a simple Echo server using Flask, which echoes back any data sent to it.

 ### Step 1: Create a Dockerfile

-Create a `Dockerfile` with the following content:

 ```Dockerfile
 FROM eclipse-temurin:21